ORTools4MTEX/ORTools/README.md

 # ORPlotter
 **ORPlotter** is a function library created by Dr Azdiar Gazder and Dr Frank Niessen for advanced orientation relationship analysis and the plotting of publication-ready figures when working on martensite transformation.
 The function library is written in **MATLAB** and can be used as an add-on to the basic phase-transition functionalities within the crystallographic **MATLAB** toolbox **MTEX** (found [here](https://mtex-toolbox.github.io/MaParentGrainReconstruction.html)).

 MTEX has the functionality to analyse phase-transitions.
 Its major advantage compared to competing programs is its versatility, both in terms of functionality and data compatibility.
-The ORPlotter library is an add-on to MTEX for more advanced analysis and for creating visually stunning and informative plots particular to martensitic microstructures such that they cannot be included in the main MTEX program.
+The **ORPlotter** library is an add-on to MTEX for advanced analysis and creating visually stunning and informative plots particular to martensitic microstructures.
+Due to their specific nature, the codes contained in this library have not been included in the main MTEX program.

-While the library mostly consists of plotting functionalities, it also includes utility functions and advanced analysis capabilities.
-These are highlighted together with the plotting functions in a series of [example scripts](./scripts) to immediately show you how the functions work and what they do.
+While the **ORPlotter** library mostly consists of plotting functionalities, it also includes utilities that enable advanced OR analysis.
+These are highlighted together with the plotting functions in a series of [example scripts](./scripts) to showcase how the functions work and what their output comprises.

 ---

 ##  Example scripts
-The world of martensitic transformation analysis can be difficult to navigate, which is this library consists of plug-and-play functions to make your life easier.
+The world of martensitic transformation analysis can be difficult to navigate, which is this library consists of plug-and-play functions to make life easier.
 To make things even more accessible, some example scripts are provided to demonstrate these functions *in action*.

 ### [Example 1](./scripts/ORPlotter_example1.m)
 This script follows the same dataset and steps that are used to demonstrate the reconstruction of austenitic parent grains from martensite grains in the official [MTEX example](https://mtex-toolbox.github.io/MaParentGrainReconstruction.html) for phase transitions in steels.
 Here some of ORplotter's functionalities are introduced to demonstrate which functions can be used in which steps of the process to generate publication-ready plots.